kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

        customer@egse-my-egse:~$ ssh root@172.20.200.100

 .. note::
-    The provided inference runner script is a Python script that uses the Vitis AI libraries to load the model and delegate the inference to the FPGA-based accelerator.
-The script is provided in the model repository under ``reference-designs-ml/onboard/model_runner.py``.
-Feel free to delve into the script to understand how the inference is performed.
+    The provided inference runner program is a Python script that uses the Vitis AI libraries to load the model and delegate the inference to the FPGA-based accelerator.
+You can find the script in the model repository under ``reference-designs-ml/onboard/model_runner.py``.
+You will learn about crucial elements of the Vitis AI inference API used in the script in the following steps.

 Run onboard inference :tutorial-machine:`DPU Board`
 ---------------------------------------------------